Daylight saving time: Effects on social relations

-In 2022, a publication of three replicating studies of individuals, between individuals, and transecting societies, by Ben Simon, Vallat, Rossi and Walker demonstrate that sleep loss affects the human motivation to help others, which in their fMRI findings is "associated with deactivation of key nodes within the social cognition brain network that facilitates prosociality."

-Furthermore, they detected, through analysis of over 3 million real-world charitable donations, that loss of sleep inflicted by the transition to Daylight Saving Time reduces altruistic giving compared to controls (being states not implementing DST).
-They conclude that implications for cooperative, civil society are "non-trivial".
+In 2022, a publication of three replicating studies of individuals, between individuals, and transecting societies, demonstrated that sleep loss affects the human motivation to help others, which in its fMRI findings is "associated with deactivation of key nodes within the social cognition brain network that facilitates prosociality."
+Furthermore, they detected, through analysis of over three million real-world charitable donations, that the loss of sleep inflicted by the transition to daylight saving time reduces altruistic giving compared to controls (being states not implementing DST).
+They conclude that the effects on civil society are "non-trivial".

-Cho, Barnes and Guanara, in their study which also took advantage of sleep manipulation due to the shift to daylight saving time in the spring, analyzed archival data from judicial punishment imposed by U.S. federal courts which showed sleep-deprived judges exact more severe penalties.
+Another study, which also examined sleep manipulation due to the shift to daylight saving time in the spring, analyzed archival data from judicial punishment imposed by US federal courts which showed sleep-deprived judges exact more severe penalties.

 Inconvenience

 DST's clock shifts have the disadvantage of complexity.
 People must remember to change their clocks; this can be time-consuming, particularly for mechanical clocks that cannot be moved backward safely.
 People who work across time zone boundaries need to keep track of multiple DST rules, as not all locations observe DST or observe it the same way.
 The length of the calendar day becomes variable; it is no longer always 24 hours.
 Disruption to meetings, travel, broadcasts, billing systems, and records management is common, and can be expensive.
-During an autumn transition from 02:00 to 01:00, a clock reads times from 01:00:00 through 01:59:59 twice, possibly leading to confusion.
+During an autumn transition from 02:00 to 01:00, a clock shows local times from 01:00:00 through 01:59:59 twice, possibly leading to confusion.

+Many farmers oppose DST, particularly dairy farmers as the milking patterns of their cows do not change with the time, and others whose hours are set by the sun.
+There is concern for schoolchildren who are out in the darkness during the morning due to late sunrises.

 Remediation

 Some clock-shift problems could be avoided by adjusting clocks continuously or at least more gradually—for example, Willett at first suggested weekly 20-minute transitions—but this would add complexity and has never been implemented.
 DST inherits and can magnify the disadvantages of standard time.
 For example, when reading a sundial, one must compensate for it along with time zone and natural discrepancies.
 Also, sun-exposure guidelines such as avoiding the sun within two hours of noon become less accurate when DST is in effect.

-Andrew D. Huberman, a professor of neurobiology at Stanford University, suggests viewing sunlight before the sun is overhead & exercise, ideally outside, before 2 pm the day following the clock adjustment.
-This applies regardless of if the sky were to be covered by clouds.